Understanding EU AI Act Risk Categories

 • Accuracy, Robustness, and Cybersecurity: Requires security by design and compliance with several other cybersecurity and safety standards.

-2. Limited Risk AI Systems
+3. Limited or Minimal Risk AI Systems

 • Transparency: Businesses must inform users when they are interacting with an AI system and ensure transparency about the AI system’s operation.